 Help for Hyperpigmentation is one of the most frequent skin treatment requests in women over 30.
 Blyss founder, Jodie King explains why.

 We are seeing a lot more PIH and hormonal pigmentation (melasma) these days, largely due to sun damage, increased use of the birth control pill and over-exfoliating.
+First and foremost is the correct diagnosis of the type of pigment before we start treatment.

 It’s very common (especially in sunnier climates) and is usually a harmless condition in which patches of skin become darker in colour than the normal surrounding skin.
 This darkening occurs when an excess of melanin, the brown pigment that produces normal skin colour, forms deposits in the skin.